jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 We've created a workflow that should be executed whenever issue comments are `[created]`.
-There are many different [events that trigger worklows](https://help.github.com/en/articles/events-that-trigger-workflows).
+There are many different [events that trigger workflows](https://help.github.com/en/articles/events-that-trigger-workflows).
 By specifying `[created]` we're saying that every time a new comment is added to an issue in our GitHub repository our workflow should be executed.
 In this case we've chosen to execute our workflow using the `ubuntu-latest` environment.
 Our workflow has a single step which uses the `honk-action@v1` we released.

-Notice that we've also specified the `GITHUB_TOKEN` to be used in the environemnt of the `honk-action` step.
+Notice that we've also specified the `GITHUB_TOKEN` to be used in the environment of the `honk-action` step.
 The environment for each step is is sandboxed so you must specify the variables you want to use for every step that uses them.

 This should be enough to run our `honk-action`.
 Commit this and push it to GitHub.